ahmadiphy/Kuramoto_Model/CPP/README.md

-this is a cpp class to solving kuramoto model
+This is a cpp class to solve the kuramoto model